bstavel/dictator_data_analysis/README.md

 I&Z used the filter + the hilbert transform for their high frequency analysis.
 This is the the absolute value of the hilbert transform which is called the analytical amplitude.
 This is the value that is averaged in the moving time window.

+We have decided to use the hilbert method as well, but we also separate the filtering in a two-step process (see below).
+We run the hilbert transform in windows of ~12 seconds to avoid edge artifacts.

 ### Filtering

 Z&I look like they bandpassed at 70-200Hz/250Hz.
+We chose to do filtering in at least two parts within the high band, run the hilbert transformation, and then recombine to have better accuracy for the higher requencies.

 ## Time binning (for regressions and high gamma)